5G-MAG/rt-5gms-application-server/docs/README.md

 the 5G-MAG Reference Tools 5GMS Application Server (AS).

 Files in this repository:
-- ATTRIBUTION_NOTICE - Project run-time attributions
+- ATTRIBUTION_NOTICE - Project run-time attributions.
 - LICENSE            - The software license for this project.
 - README.md          - Project README file.
 - pyproject.toml     - The Python project description for building and installing the application.